santiagocoelho/santiagocoelho.github.io/_pages/cv.md

 Awards & Distinctions
 ======
-* (2021) Best presentation award for ‘Fast acquisitions for mean kurtosis and microscopic fractional anisotropy’ at the ISMRM Diffusion Day trainee workshop
+* (2021) Best presentation award for ‘Fast acquisitions for mean kurtosis and microscopic fractional anisotropy’ at the [ISMRM](https://www.ismrm.org/) Diffusion Day trainee workshop
-* (2021) Summa Cum Laude award for oral talk ‘How do we know we measure the tissue parameters, not the prior?’ at the ISMRM annual meeting
+* (2021) Summa Cum Laude award for oral talk ‘How do we know we measure the tissue parameters, not the prior?’ at the [ISMRM](https://www.ismrm.org/) annual meeting
-* (2017-2019-2020) Educational Stipend International Society for Magnetic Resonance in Medicine
+* (2017-2019-2020) Educational Stipend International Society for Magnetic Resonance in Medicine ([ISMRM](https://www.ismrm.org/))
 * (2015) Luis Augusto Huergo Award from the College of Engineers of Buenos Aires for achieving the highest GPA in an engineering speciality dictated by the UNLP
 * (2015) Award to the best graduate of Electrical Engineering given by the UNLP, La Plata, Argentina
 * (2015) Annual Award given by the Professional Counsel of Mechanic and Electrical Engineering for achieving